feathersui/feathersui-website/docs/haxe-openfl/router-navigator.md

 The [`RouterNavigator`](https://api.feathersui.com/current/feathers/controls/navigators/RouterNavigator.html) class supports navigation between views by integrating with the [HTML History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
 On other targets, Feathers UI emulates the behavior of the HTML History API to provide a consistent experience across all platforms.

+Navigation can be enhanced with animation, called a _transition_.
+Feathers UI provides a number of [animated transitions](./navigator-transitions.md) out of the box, and a simple API allows anyone to create [custom transitions](./custom-navigator-transitions.md).

 > [`RouterNavigator`](https://api.feathersui.com/current/feathers/controls/navigators/RouterNavigator.html) is designed for use in web browsers, but it is supported on all platform targets.
 If your app is not intended for deployment to the web, you might consider using [`StackNavigator`](./stack-navigator.md) instead, which offers more powerful features that are not supported by the HTML History API.

 ## The Basics